VAT Calculator

 Where:

-• Price Excluding VAT = the amount before VAT is added
+• Net Price = price before VAT is added

-• VAT Rate = the applicable VAT percentage
+• VAT Rate = applicable VAT percentage (UK standard is 20%)

 Example calculation